ChoiceScript VS Code

 files as ChoiceScript files.
 To avoid that, only enable the extension for workspaces that contain your ChoiceScript game.

-Running and Testing Your Game
+Running Your Game

 Testing Your Game